MicrosoftDocs/sql-docs/azure-sql/database/azure-defender-for-sql.md

 1. Select **Save**.

 ### Enable Microsoft Defender plans programatically

-The flexibility of Azure allows for a number of programmatic methods for enabling Microsoft Defender plans.
+The flexibility of Azure allows for several programmatic methods for enabling Microsoft Defender plans.

 Use any of the following tools to enable Microsoft Defender for your subscription: